This post covers things to do in Little Italy and NoLita.

-The former areas of Little Italy, now split into two neighborhoods, Little Italy and NoLita, are steeped in Italian-American culture, history and have both an old world and trendy feel.
+The former areas of Little Italy, now split into two neighborhoods, Little Italy and Nolita, are steeped in Italian-American culture, and history, and have both an old-world and trendy feel.

 Enjoy the architecture and historic sites, pop into trendy shoe stores and souvenir shops, grab a cannoli, and people-watch in Elizabeth Street Garden.

-Little Italy and NoLita are located within the greater Lower Manhattan district, approximately where the red circle is in the image below.
+Little Italy and Nolita are located within the greater Lower Manhattan district, approximately where the red circle is in the image below.

 You can use this Google Maps link for directions, but how you get here depends on where you are going, as there are several subway stations throughout Little Italy.